 - Cristina Brady, MS 2012, is a Research Specialist in the Department of Cell & Developmental Biology at the University of Pennsylvania.

 - Ali Maldonado, former technician, relocated to Trimble Co., KY, where she teaches junior high.

-- Cheryl Lindsay Bowker, former technician, is a PhD candidate in Entomology at Colorado State University.
+- Dr. Cheryl Lindsay Bowker, former technician, is the Associate director of the STEM center at Colorado State University.

-- Susan Romero, former technician, works for the USDA in Arizona, identifying insects intercepted at the border.
+- Dr. Susan Romero, former technician, worked for the USDA in Arizona, identifying insects intercepted at the border.

 - Wagner, S.M., A. J. Martinez, Y. Ruan, K. L. Kim, P. A. Lenhart, A. C. Dehnel, K. M. Oliver, and J. A. White.
 2015.
 Facultative endosymbionts mediate dietary breadth in a polyphagous herbivore.
 Online early, Functional Ecology 29: 1402-1410.
 DOI: 10.1111/1365-2435.12459

 - Saeed, A., J. A. White.
 2015.
 Surveys for maternally-inherited endosymbionts reveal novel and variable infections within solitary bee species.
 Journal of Invertebrate Pathology 132: 111-114.
 DOI: 10.1016/j.jip.2015.09.011